 These window kits come with the fittings needed to make your own soundproof window.
 You’ll need to purchase your own acrylic, but kits like this will guide you through the whole process.

 If you live in an older building then you might have the misfortune of having aging windows too.
 Old single pane windows offer a really poor level of sound and heat insulation.
 Furthermore, the frames are often badly sealed and leave air gaps.

 As we learned in part one of our guide to soundproofing, we want to stop things from vibrating as that’s how sound travels through surfaces.
 These single pane windows offer little resistance to sound and vibrate freely in its presence.
 Air gaps also offer an easy route for sound to travel unchallenged.

 This is an expensive option, but getting double panel (glaze) windows with modern frames would make a big difference to the amount of sound that comes into your home.

 The double panels offer a little more sound insulation, but more importantly, the new frames are really well sealed and stop any sound from leaking through air gaps.

 We’d really appreciate it if you followed us on Facebook.
-There’s a link in the right hand sidebar….
+It’s the best way to stay up to date with all the latest news and events in the music and recording world.
+There’s a link in the right-hand sidebar.